IanHuntress/OpenSourceLabs/WeeklyMarkup.md

         I am unable to complete Lab7.
 Even though I have had all the time in the world to learn about Continuous Integration, I did not and I do not understand in the context of Observatory3.
 I fixed a typo bug, submitted a pull request, watched some automated tests run, but my understanding from the TA's is that my fix needed to involve an automated test.
         Moorthey once said partial credit for labs could be given if the lab is treated like a "hackathon."

-Therefore, I will seek partial credit by working with the basics of Travis-CI, I might learn "the stuff" even if i can't do the lab.
+10/23/2015

+Number of contributors:3, but two of them have the same name, they might be the same person Lines of code:18766 (18759 reported by git ls-files -z | xargs -0 wc -l) First contribution: June 2015
+Last contribution: October 2015